JulianNicholls/Advanced-React-2018/README.md

 ## Progress

-Completed section 5 - Authentication Server
+Working on section 6 - Authentication Client

 ## Differences from Stephen's